Daniel-Muruthi/password-locker/README.md

 ## Execution

 On your terminal, CD to the folder carrying the files.
-Run this code (chmod +x main.py)  followed by ./main.py if you wish to run it from your Terminal
+- Run this code - chmod +x main.py
+- Then ./main.py still from your Terminal
+- To create multiple accounts: select 'cua' and follow the whole   process till viewing your credentials, then proceed by responding 'yes' and select 'cua' again.

 ## Support and contact details